sinoz/netty-scala/README.md

 }
 ```

-Please keep in mind that `newServerChannel` and its variants are all synchronous operations and must externally be wrapped into a separate Future if you happen to frequently establish connections.
+Please keep in mind that `newServerChannel` and its variants are all synchronous operations and must externally be wrapped into a separate `Future` if you happen to frequently establish connections.

 #### Initialization of Remote `SocketChannel`s
 Apart from making your life easier, this API also aims for complete freedom in configuring your channels.
-Netty forces you to provide your own child `ChannelHandler`.
+Netty by default forces you to provide your own child `ChannelHandler`.
 We do not as this API comes with an internal default placeholder channel event handler.
 However, if you do wish to customize your own `ChannelInitializer` and subordinate `ChannelHandler`s, you can do so:

 ```
 initializer { implicit pipeline =>